Holding Perpetrators Accountable

-- That the nursing home’s owner or employees breached a duty of care owed to the injured person
+- The nursing home’s owner or employees breached a duty of care owed to the injured person

-- That the person’s injury was caused by this breach
+- The person’s injury was caused by this breach

-- That the nursing home owner’s or employee’s conduct caused the injury.
+- The nursing home owner’s or employee’s conduct caused the injury

 Proving any and all of these factors is not always easy and generally involves getting expert testimony on the injuries that occurred.

 Uncovering Nursing Home Ownership

-In addition, finding out who owns a nursing home can be difficult.
-Many companies go out of their way to operate under a number of names, making it difficult to find out who the facility owner really is.
-This also serves as a way for facilities to shield themselves them from regulators and liability.
-Attorneys who specialize in elder abuse cases can often help in this chore.
+Many companies go out of their way to operate under a number of names, making it difficult to find out who really owns the facilities.
+This serves as a way for facilities to shield themselves from regulators and liability.
+Attorneys who specialize in elder abuse cases can often help identify the facilities’ owners.

 |Genesis HealthCare Corp.||512||56,575|

 |Life Care Centers of America||213||28,414|